 Welcome to the online home of the South Carolina Historical Association.

 The South Carolina Historical Association (SCHA) was founded over ninety years ago in 1931 to help enhance the teaching and study of all areas of history.
-The association depends on volunteers and has a diverse membership that includes university/college professors, graduate students, history buffs, archivists, public historians, librarians, curators, and even park rangers!
+The association depends on volunteers and has a diverse membership that includes university/college professors, graduate students, history buffs, archivists, public historians, librarians, curators, and park rangers.

-Check our website for updates throughout the year on the annual meeting, the call for papers, information on how to become a member, etc and check out the South Carolina Historical Association on Facebook for other updates and opportunities throughout the year.
+Check our website for updates throughout the year on the annual meeting, the call for papers, information on how to become a member, etc. and check out the South Carolina Historical Association on Facebook for other updates and opportunities throughout the year.

 If you have a passion for history we hope you’ll join us!